What’s involved in a credit card transaction?

-Cardholder (customer) The cardholder is who initiates the payment process by making a purchase with their card or alternative payment method.
+1. Cardholder (customer): The cardholder is who initiates the payment process by making a purchase with their card or alternative payment method.

-Issuer processor An issuer processor is what transmits information such as whether a transaction was approved or declined.
+3. Issuer processor: An issuer processor is what transmits information such as whether a transaction was approved or declined.
 They act as a go-between for acquirers and issuers as they have a direct connection to the card networks.

-Card networks The card networks (also called card brands) represent the four major credit card payment systems: Visa, Mastercard, American Express, and Discover.
+4. Card networks: The card networks (also called card brands) represent the four major credit card payment systems: Visa, Mastercard, American Express, and Discover.

 Below is a simple breakdown of what we like to call the payments layer cake, which shows you where each of these entities fits.

 A payment facilitator or PayFac for short is a service provider that allows businesses to accept digital and in-person payments.
 You can think of them as mini payment processors as they play an integral role in managing online and in-person payment transactions, underwriting, compliance, and onboarding merchants—basically the whole shebang!